adamareberg/my-github-game/README.md

 ---

+## Why I built it this way

+I want to be upfront about something.
+This is not the most practical way to build a game.

+If you want to ship a polished game, you use Unity, Godot, or Unreal.
+They handle the physics, the rendering, the audio, the input, the networking abstractions, all of it.
+Thousands of developers have already solved those problems and packaged them up for you.
+Using a real engine is faster, more reliable, and produces better results for most people.

+I chose not to do that on purpose.

+The reason is that I wanted to deeply understand how real-time multiplayer networking actually works, not just how to call an API that handles it for me.
+Things like: how do you keep two players in sync when messages can arrive late or out of order?
+How do you stop cheaters when the client could be modified to send anything?
+How do you make movement feel instant when there is a 50 ms gap between the player pressing a button and the server processing it?
+These are questions you never have to think about in a game engine because the engine handles them.
+Building everything from scratch forced me to actually understand the answers.

+It was also genuinely one of the hardest things I have built.
+JavaScript is a single-threaded language that was not designed for 60 Hz game loops running physics simulations.
+Getting it to perform well meant going deep into garbage collection, memory allocation patterns, binary data encoding, and browser rendering pipelines.
+Every part of the stack had something that needed to be figured out the hard way.

+So this project is less about "the best way to make a game" and more about understanding what is happening underneath the games you play every day.
+If you want to learn multiplayer networking at a real technical level, building it yourself is the only way that actually sticks.

+---

 ## If you are new to game development

 This section is for people who know how to use a computer and maybe done some basic coding, but have never built a game before.
 The rest of the README goes into specific technical decisions, but this part explains the basics of why those decisions needed to happen at all.